-Seasoned with hot pepper flakes, salt, and garlic.
+It is seasoned with hot pepper flakes, salt, and garlic.
 Like many Italian types of meat, it has a marbled appearance and a rich, bold flavor.
 This famous Italian cut of ham is salted, seasoned, and dry-cured.

 Mortadella *Contains NUTS*

-Made of finely hashed or ground heat-cured pork, which incorporates at least 15% small cubes of pork fat.
+It is made of finely hashed or ground heat-cured pork, which incorporates at least 15% small cubes of pork fat.
 Mortadella is a product of Bologna, Italy, flavored with spices, including whole or ground black pepper, myrtle berries, and pistachios.

 An Italian dry-cured ham, thinly sliced and served uncooked; this style is called prosciutto crudo in Italian soppressata “sop-pres-sa-ta” is an Italian dry salami.
 Although there are many variations, two principal types are a cured dry sausage typical of Basilicata, Apulia, and Calabria, and a very different uncured salami, made in Tuscany and Liguria

 Cherry peppers stuffed with aged provolone wrapped in prosciutto